chrisguttandin/standardized-audio-context/README.md

 This is an almost complete implementation of the [`OfflineAudioContext`](https://webaudio.github.io/web-audio-api/#offlineaudiocontext) interface.
 It only misses the `createScriptProcessor()` method which is deprecated anyway.

-⚠️ <!-- Bug #141 & #142 --> Safari does not support creating an OfflineAudioContext with more than 10 channels or with a sampleRate below 44100 Hz.
+⚠️ <!-- Bug #142 --> Safari does not support creating an OfflineAudioContext with more than 10 channels.

 It implements the following TypeScript interface.